 - Osuna – important dukedom with royal residences & a stunning family pantheon (🚂 1.5 hrs, 🚌 1.5 hrs)

-Sevilla has so much to see —as do many nearby cities— & many people stick only to those places.
-Understandable.
-Small towns are often overlooked, whether due to lack of time or lack of knowledge.
+Sevilla has so much to see, & many people stick to big city monuments.
+But small towns are often overlooked, whether due to lack of time or lack of knowledge.
 Most visitors to Spain consider Madrid as a hub for nearby sights (like Segovia, Toledo & El Escorial), but Sevilla doesn’t get the same recognition… hopefully this series of posts will help change that.
 Keep in mind that the map & listings above are a work in progress.
-I haven’t been everywhere currently listed (almost though!), & I have lots of writing to do.
-More places will be added as work allows.
-I better get busy!
+I have lots of writing to do!